Both French Press and Moka pot make a delicious cup of coffee yet there are some obvious differences between these manual coffee makers.

 Here is the showdown of the main differences between Moka Pot and French Press

-1) Taste Profile
+1) Taste and Flavors

 Both French Press and Moka Pot can make a delicious cup of coffee.
 But comparing the flavor profiles, they do have some differences.